Helena Paparizou: 2006–2007: Iparhi Logos, The Game of Love, and various soundtracks

 Following Eurovision, Paparizou wanted to start an international career, Her debut English-language album The Game of Love was released on 25 October 2006.
 By April 2007, it had been released in 14 countries in Europe and in South Africa.
 In Greece and Cyprus, the album peaked at number one and received Platinum certifications.
 Because it was considered a "foreign" release, the album was only eligible to chart on the Greek Foreign Albums Chart, which it topped.
 It also topped the mixed Greek Albums Chart, and was certified platinum by IFPI Greece after 11 weeks on the chart in January 2007, with shipments of 15,000 copies.
-"Teardrops" was released as the first Greek single from the album, and peaked at number one in Greece..
-The album managed to peak at #18 in Sweden too.
+"Teardrops" was released as the first Greek single from the album, and peaked at number one in Greece.
+The album managed to peak at No. 18 in Sweden too.
 "Mambo!" charted in Sweden, peaked at number 5, helped by a new video that was targeted towards a broader audience.
 The single was certified Gold in Sweden.
 Although Paparizou was expected to promote the album abroad that winter, she chose to perform alongside Paschalis Terzis at Iera Odos from 27 October.

 In early 2007, Paparizou became the spokesperson for her previous sponsor, Nokia Greece, and released the song "Ola Einai Mousiki" in October 2007 for promotion.
 She collaborated with retailer Plaisio and released a limited edition MP4 player called "MP4 Total Helena" (2GB) by Turbo-X, which contained a special compilation and music videos, which were also released as "TH4" MP4 in 2008 along with her new album material and exclusive content.
 She released a cover of Blind Melon's "3 Is a Magic Number" in Sweden as part of a television advertisement for a mobile phone company; it peaked at number 18.
 Paparizou was featured on Greek television presenter Nikos Aliagas' song "I Zilia Monaksia"—a cover of the Pascal Obispo hit "L'envie d'Aimer"—for his album project Rendez-Vous, and released the song "To Fili Tis Zois" for the soundtrack of the film of the same name.
 "To Fili Tis Zois" remained at number one for five weeks, becoming her most successful airplay single until 2011, and one of the most successful songs of the late 2000s.
 It was nominated for four MAD VMAs, winning Best Pop Video, and Paparizou won Artist of the Year for "Mazi Sou" and was nominated for "I Zilia Monaxia", making six nominations in 2008.
 The single became the first digital single to be certified Gold in Greece since the marketing trend had become popular in 2006.